Bachelor of Nursing/Bachelor of Psychological Science

 Course structure

-To complete the Bachelor of Nursing/Bachelor of Psychological Science students must attain 32 credit points.
+To complete the Bachelor of Nursing/Bachelor of Psychological Science students must pass 32 credit points.
 Units (think of units as 'subjects') may be worth 1 or 2 credit points - check each unit for its credit point value in the course structure below.
 Most students choose to study 4 credit points per trimester and usually undertake two trimesters each year.
 All units in this course are core units (these are compulsory).

 The course consists of 32 credit points of study which includes the following: